 7. Treat Yourself to a Mani/Pedi: This is another option for those of you who like to be pampered.
 March those sore feet down to the salon and treat yo'self.
 COST: A mani/pedi combo can start as low as $60, and varies depending upon location.

 8. Buy a New Pair of Running Shoes: It's funny how motivating new shoes are to me, but they do the trick every time.
 I racked up more steps than I'd been averaging on my Fitbit the first few weeks after I brought my last pair home!
 If new shoes are motivating to you, too, then you might want to select this option once you hit your monthly goals.
 COST: A new pair of shoes will cost anywhere from $40 – $200, depending upon your personal taste.

 9. Pick up a Foam Roller: Sore from logging all those long hours at the gym?
 A foam roller might be just the relief you need for those aching muscles.
-COST: This is on the lower end of the price spectrum and you can usually find one beginning around $20, such as this one from Target.
+COST: This is on the lower end of the price spectrum.
+You can usually find one beginning around $20.

 10. Purchase a Colorful Yoga Mat: Yoga mats aren't just for seasoned yogi's.
 I use mine for stretching and so I can do sit-ups on my hardwood floors without hurting myself.
 (Wood floors are pretty, but they're not so forgiving on my back!)
-Here are a few cute options:
+COST: Approximately $20 – $40.

 11. Take a Day Off of Work: I saved the best for last!
 All work and no play is never a good thing, so reward yourself with a full day off of work once you meet a big goal — then take the opportunity to sleep late or do any of the things listed above.
 This one is my top choice, by far!

 What about you?
 Which option will you pick when you hit your monthly goals?
 Select your favorite, then pin it to your vision board so you'll have a visual reminder of your goals when you wake up each morning.